ravendb/docs/version_3/docs/client-api/commands/documents/how-to/delete-or-update-documents-using-index.dotnet.markdown

 {CODE update_by_index_3@ClientApi\Commands\Documents\HowTo\DeleteOrUpdateByIndex.cs /}

+indexName
+:   Type: string
-- indexName - name of an index to perform a query on
+name of an index to perform a query on

+queryToUpdate
+:   Type: IndexQuery
-- queryToUpdate - query that will be performed
+query that will be performed

+patch
+:   Type: ScriptedPatchRequest
-- patch - JavaScript patch that will be executed on query results
+JavaScript patch that will be executed on query results

+allowStale
+:   Type: bool
-- allowStale - can operation be performed on a stale index
+can operation be performed on a stale index

 ### Return Value

 {CODE operation@Common.cs /}

+WaitForCompletion
+:   Type: method
-- WaitForCompletion - returns state of an operation
+returns state of an operation

 ### Example